How to flush DNS cache on Linux?

-Linux is one of the popular operating systems among developers.
-A Linux user can browse a website by entering an URL (e.g www.google.com) in the web browser.
-An URL is a string known as a domain name.
+The Linux operating system is a popular choice among system developers.
+Users can browse websites by entering an URL (e.g., www.google.com) into the web browser.
+A URL also refers to a domain name.

-To start a communication, it needs to translate to the actual IP address of the server that hosts the requested website.
+To initiate a communication, it needs to be translated to the actual IP address of the server hosting the requested website.

-A domain name server is the network entity that translates an URL into an IP address by using a mapping database for URL to IP address.
+The domain name server (DNS) translates an URL into an IP address by accessing a mapping database for the URLs to the IP addresses.

 # ping www.google.com